Psychedelic Dessert Fondue 1970s

-How to Make a Vintage Psychedelic Dessert Fondue.
+How to Make a Fun 1970s Psychedelic Dessert Fondue

-This is a Betty Crocker vintage recipe from the early 70s and it just makes me happy knowing Betty Crocker has a recipe out there named Psychedelic Dessert Fondue.
+This is a classic Betty Crocker recipe from the early 1970s, and it honestly makes me smile knowing there’s a vintage Betty dessert out there officially called Psychedelic Dessert Fondue.
+It feels like such a perfect snapshot of the era.

 What type of fondue pot do I use?